MicrosoftDocs/sql-docs/azure-sql/managed-instance/native-windows-authentication.md

 The following **Authentication Cache Modes** are available for Azure SQL Managed Instance:

-- **Windows** (New Mode): This mode allows authentication using existing Windows users within MI.
+- **Windows** (New Mode): This mode allows authentication using existing Windows users within SQL Managed Instance.
-- **Microsoft Entra ID** (SQL MI Default): The default mode for authentication using Microsoft Entra IDs.
+- **Microsoft Entra ID** (SQL Managed Instance default): This mode allows authentication using Microsoft Entra principals using Windows user metadata.
-- **Paired** (SQL Server Default): The default mode for SQL Server authentication.
+- **Paired** (SQL Server default): The default mode for SQL Server authentication.

 The **Windows** authentication cache mode is a new mode that allows users to use Windows authentication (using a Windows principal) with Azure SQL Managed Instance.
 This mode is available for Azure SQL Managed Instance only.
-The **Windows** mode isn't available for Azure SQL Database.
+The **Windows** authentication cache mode isn't available for Azure SQL Database.

 The syntax `CREATE LOGIN FROM WINDOWS` and `CREATE USER FROM WINDOWS` can be used to create a login or user in SQL Managed Instance, respectively for a Windows principal in the **Windows** authentication cache mode.
 The Windows principal can be a Windows user or a Windows group.